-Shareholders who wish to attend the AGM digitally must:
+Shareholders who wish to attend the AGM in person must:

 - by telephone +46 10-335 08 18 (weekdays kl.
 09.00 a.m. – 4.00 p.m.
 CEST), or

 The notice of attendance shall state name, personal or corporate identity number, address, telephone number and email address (if any), and also the number of any of advisors (not more than two).
-In accordance with previous years, the shareholders will receive their participation card.
-The participation card will contain instructions regarding how the shareholder can log in and attend the AGM digitally (see below ”Digital attendance” for further information).
+Shareholders who will wish to attend the AGM in person must show valid identification at the entrance of the meeting venue.

 Shareholders who wish to attend the AGM by postal voting must:

-- be recorded in the share register kept by Euroclear Sweden AB (the Swedish Central Securities Depository), on Monday 12 April 2021, and
+- be recorded in the share register kept by Euroclear Sweden AB (the Swedish Central Securities Depository), on Tuesdsay 18 April 2023, and

-- no later than Monday 19 April 2021, notify the company of their intention to attend the AGM by submitting their postal vote in accordance with the instructions under ”Pre-voting by postal-voting” below in order for the postal vote to be received by Euroclear Sweden AB this day.
+- no later than Thursday 20 April 2023, preferably before 4.00 p.m.
+CEST, notify the company of their intention to attend the AGM by submitting their postal vote in accordance with the instructions under ”Pre-voting by postal-voting” below in order for the postal vote to be received by Euroclear Sweden AB this day.

-In order to attend the AGM, shareholders with nominee-registered shares should, in addition to give notice of attendance digitally or by postal vote, ensure that the shares are owner-registered for the shareholders name to be listed in the shareledger on Monday 12 April 2021.
-Such registration can be temporary (so-called voting right registration) and you request the nominee for temporary owner registration in accordance with the nominee’s routines within the time the nominee decides.
-Owner-registration completed by the nominee no later than Wednesday 14 April 2021 will be considered when the shareledger is produced.
+In order to attend the AGM, shareholders with nominee-registered shares should, in addition to give notice of attendance in person or by postal vote, ensure that the shares are owner-registered in the shareholders name to be listed in the shareledger on Tuesday 18 April 2023.
+Such registration can be temporary (so-called voting right registration), and request for such voting right registration shall be made to the nominee in accordance with the nominee’s routines within the time the nominee decides.
+Owner-registration completed by the nominee no later than Thursday 20 April 2023 will be considered when the shareledger is produced.

 The shareholders may exercise their rights to vote by postal voting before the AGM.
-For postal voting, a specific form is used.
-The form is available on the company’s website www.getinge.com.
-Postal voting only do not require any separate notice of attendance for the AGM.
+Postal voting only does not require any separate notice of attendance for the AGM.

-- submitting a scanned copy of the completed and signed form by email to GeneralMeetingServices@euroclear.eu (type in ”Getinge AB – Postal voting” in the subject matter box).
+- submitting a scanned copy of the completed and signed postal voting form by email to GeneralMeetingServices@euroclear.com (type in ”Getinge AB – Postal voting” in the subject matter box).

-If the shareholder is a legal entity, certificate of registration or corresponding authorization document shall be enclosed this form.
-If the shareholder is represented by proxy, the power of attorney shall be enclosed (see ”Proxys, etc.” above).
+If the shareholder is a legal entity, a certificate of registration or corresponding authorization document shall be enclosed to the postal voting form and if postal voting and if the shareholder is represented by proxy, a power of attorney shall be enclosed to the postal voting form/digital postal vote in accordance with what is described under the heading ”Proxys, etc.” above).

-The completed form shall be received by Getinge via Euroclear Sweden no later than Monday 19 April, 2021.
+The completed postal voting form shall be received by Getinge via Euroclear Sweden no later than Thursday 20 April 2023.
 Electronic postal voting has to be made within the same time.